How To End Inefficient Operations

 Over the last decade, companies have invested in creating shared service centres in order to streamline their business processes and make operations more efficient.
-Speaking to Francisco Rodriguez, Director of Internal Controls at Genesys, a telecommunications company, who has had the first-hand experience in building finance-shared service centres throughout his career, it is interesting to understand how these centres have come into being and since grown into something of a lucrative global enterprise.
+Speaking to Francisco Rodriguez, Director of Internal Controls at Genesys, a telecommunications company, who have had the first-hand experience in building finance-shared service centres throughout his career, it is interesting to understand how these centres have come into being and since grown into something of a lucrative global enterprise.

 “Depending on where you work in shared services you can get a great deal of exposure,” says Rodriguez, “handling assignments that take on a horizontal review of a company’s operational and financial processes, as you start in the country and work your way outward with an audit of the shared services and processes related to the country, it gives you a start to finish exposure.
 It adds a great amount of value.”
 For an individual looking at the most effective route to a successful financial management career, the opportunities presented by working within a finance shared service centre are hugely valuable.

 Impact and influence

 With exposure to both global and local management, working in shared services endows you with a great deal of influence within the company as whatever changes you make will translate into changes being rolled out regionally and globally.
 It’s important though to acknowledge that unless you are undertaking a specific role, for example as an internal auditor within a shared services centre there is a possibility of getting lost in the minutiae of processing transactions; as Rodriguez asserts, however regardless of the role “working in shared services is a great way to learn the processes, the spinal cord of the company and get exposure to all areas of the business.”